The Chicago Trilogy

 To Walk Humbly

 Book 2 of The Chicago Trilogy

 After that wild night in June 1948, chasing a mysterious silver talisman across a menacing city, Steve Feinberg and Jesse "Sass" Trimble both knew the world wouldn't let them stay friends.
 But now it's four years later, the '50s, and that world is starting to crumble.
 In TO WALK HUMBLY, the second instalment of the "Chicago Trilogy."
 Steve and Sass meet once more at Hyde Park High School, not sure how to work things out ... and not sure they want to.
 But the mysterious silver talisman still is missing, and now it is linked to the life -- and grisly death -- of a Black boy from Chicago, tortured and murdered in Mississippi for supposedly flirting with a white girl.

-"TO DO JUSTICE drops you into the white-hot center of the 1966 Chicago race riots and gives you a street-level view of what happened and why.
+"To Do Justice drops you into the white-hot center of the 1960s Chicago riots and gives you a street-level view of what happened and why.
 The big names are here -- Martin Luther King, Jesse Jackson, Richard Daley, to name a few.
 But the beating heart of this dramatic story is that of an orphaned biracial girl forced into the streets by an abusive foster parent ... and the hard-working AP reporter who befriends her and helps solve the mystery of her peculiar parentage.
-Beautifully written and eerily in-tune with the racial concerns of our own time, TO DO JUSTICE is a must-read for anyone interested in one of the most turbulent moments in American history and how it still reverberates in our collective consciousness."
+Beautifully written and eerily in-tune with the racial concerns of our own time, To Do Justice is a must-read for anyone interested in one of the most turbulent moments in American history and how it still reverberates in our collective consciousness."